Why can’t my child speak clearly? Why your child may not qualify for speech services?

 Dysarthia

-Dysarthia is a speech disorder that results from weakness and/or in coordination of the nerves and muscles that control speech.
-Dysarthria can be caused by progressive neurological diseases such as Parkinson's or Lou Gehrig's disease; or by conditions such as stroke or head injuries.
+Dysarthia is a speech disorder that results from weakness and/or incoordination of the nerves and muscles that control speech.
+Dysarthria can be caused by progressive neurological diseases such as Parkinson's or Lou Gehrig's disease or by conditions such as stroke or head injuries.

 Treatment and Rehabilitation: Speech therapy programs, which teach individuals ways to improve overall speech intelligibility, can be effective.
 In more severe dysarthria augmentative communication devices, such as picture boards, computers and speech synthesizers, may be helpful.